MobilityFirst/mobilityfirst.github.io/documentation/cli.md

 GNS CLI - Connected to GNS>
 ```

-Create an account as follows using your own email address:
+Create an account as follows using your own email address as

 ```
 GNS CLI - Connected to GNS>account_create support@gns.name some_password